ChattuRohith/VoiceAssistant/README.md

 Streamline your tasks and control your Linux system with your voice!

-It utilizes speech recognition and text-to-speech capabilities to enable hands-free interaction with your computer.
+🤖It utilizes speech recognition and text-to-speech capabilities to enable hands-free interaction with your computer.

 ## Features